Opportunities to Serve

 Mission: Working with other faith communities in the city, Second Church members and friends provide tutoring in math and reading at Chimborazo Elementary School in Church Hill.
 Tutoring begins toward the end of October after students have completed testing at the beginning of the semester, and continues through the school year.

-Volunteer opportunities for individuals: Serve one hour per week during school year as a Math Buddy (3rd through 5th grades) or Book Pal (1st grade).
+Volunteer opportunities: Serve one hour per week during school year as a Math Buddy (3rd through 5th grades) or Book Pal (1st grade).

 Volunteer contact: Greg Dickie, firstname.lastname@example.org, 804-441-2328